vtourraine/VTAcknowledgementsViewController/README.md

 ## Credits

-VTAcknowledgementsViewController was created by [Vincent Tourraine](http://www.vtourraine.net).
+VTAcknowledgementsViewController was created by [Vincent Tourraine](http://www.vtourraine.net), with help from [our contributors](https://github.com/vtourraine/VTAcknowledgementsViewController/contributors).

 ## License